This review may contain spoilers. I can handle the truth.

 (Though they are clearly marked.)

-• Significant that this is the first Tarantino period film set in his lifetime, specifically when he was six.
-Hollywood often seems to be seen through youthful eyes, amazed at the existence of the world itself, treating a wind-whipped convertible drive, the aural wallpaper of radio ads and snippets of songs both unknown and not (dig that inversion of "Mrs. Robinson") as the spectacle.
+• Significant that this is Tarantino's first period film set in his lifetime, specifically when he was six.
+Hollywood often seems seen through youthful eyes, amazed at the existence of the world itself, turning a wind-whipped convertible drive, the aural wallpaper of radio ads and snippets of songs both unknown and not (dig that inversion of "Mrs. Robinson") as spectacle.
 How many sound-image combos in his canon are as exhilarating as Polanski's car blazing through town to "Hush"?

-• In this respect he's working a sort of memory-based editing style for which preceding, more in-the-moment films would've had little use.
+• This is the closest Tarantino's come to a memory-based editing style for which preceding, more in-the-moment films would've had little use.
 Intercutting dislocates us from conflict, time, and space; drifting between Dalton and Tate's homes as if one stray thought begetting another; an actor's work creating dissociations between self and character; flashbacks within flashbacks (sometimes leaving ambiguous who's doing the flashing back); diegetic cues becoming non-diegetic and vice-versa at a moment's notice.
 Had he continued non-linear storytelling post-Kill Bill we might've been here earlier, but after 15-or-so years it plays as a major development.

 • Cinema is there, but screens are mere part of a world* marked by immense textural detail.
 It's easy to be skeptical of Tarantino's 35mm fetishism until seeing this projected, where landscapes practically glow from within like a fond memory and lights almost register as explosions.

 *Other than an actress, playing Sharon Tate, watching the actual Sharon Tate in a movie of hers (both the real and "diegetic" Sharon Tate) as an origin story of the Tarantino ethos.

 a) You're never dumber or more casually funny — maybe those are one and the same — than when watching TV with a friend.